-Phase 3 Feature Pre-shipment Import and Export Declaration Cargo Report (replacing cargo manifests and advance cargo information) (TDEC) Air Cargo Sea Cargo Land Cargo Use and Transitional Period Require pre-registration by trade and industry users, supported by digital certificates or other acceptable identifiers Voluntary in the transitional period of not less than 12 months Mandatory afterwards (subject to passage of legislative amendments) Submission Party Traders Carriers (master level information) Forwarders (house level information) Carriers (master level information) Forwarders (house level information) Truckers Traders (only for exempted goods) Submission Time Requirement A reasonable time before time of arrival or departure of the flight, vessel or vehicle, e.g. 24 hours to 30 minutes.
-30 minutes before the vehicle enters a customs clearance point Mode of Submission Direct to SW; or Through Value-added Service Providers (VASPs) (or their paper conversion services) Information to be submitted • Similar to existing TDEC Similar to Electronic System for Cargo Manifest (EMAN) Statement 2 Carriers • Similar to EMAN Statement 2 Forwarders • Similar to E-Sea Customs Clearance Scheme (e-SCC) See footnotes 1 and 2 below
+Phase 3 Feature Pre-shipment Import and Export Declaration Cargo Report (replacing cargo manifests and advance cargo information) (TDEC) Air Cargo Sea Cargo Land Cargo Use and Transitional Period Require pre-registration by trade and industry users, supported by digital certificates or other acceptable identifiers Voluntary in the transitional period of not less than 12 months Mandatory afterwards (subject to passage of legislative amendments) Submission Party Traders Carriers (master level information) Forwarders (house level information) Carriers (master level information) Forwarders (house level information) Truckers 1 Traders (only for exempted goods) 2 Submission Time Requirement flight, vessel or vehicle, e.g. 24 hours to 30 minutes. the vehicle enter 30 minutes before the vehicle enters a customs clearance point 3 Mode of Submission Direct to SW; or Through Value-added Service Providers (VASPs) (or their paper conversion services) Information to be submitted • Similar to existing TDEC Similar to Electronic System for Cargo Manifest (EMAN) Statement 2 Carriers • Similar to EMAN Statement 2 Forwarders • Similar to E-Sea Customs Clearance Scheme (e-SCC) See footnotes 1 and 2 below

-$^{1}$ By bundling the TDEC number and vehicle registration mark for submission.
+1 By bundling the TDEC number and vehicle registration mark for submission.

-TDECs are exempted for transhipment and transit cargoes, postal packets of a value less than \$4,000, personal gifts and baggage etc. It is proposed that the traders concerned will submit a simplified set of Cargo Report (based on the eight items in ROCARS submission).
+2 TDECs are exempted for transhipment and transit cargoes, postal packets of a value less than \$4,000, personal gifts and baggage etc. It is proposed that the traders concerned will submit a simplified set of Cargo Report (based on the eight items in ROCARS submission).

-&lt;sup>3 Regulation 7(3) of the Import and Export (Electronic Cargo Information) Regulation (Cap.
+3 Regulation 7(3) of the Import and Export (Electronic Cargo Information) Regulation (Cap.
 60L) provides that "after the person in charge of a prescribed vehicle has lodged the information as required by subsection (1), the person must wait for at least 30 minutes, or such lesser time as may be indicated by the Road Cargo System, before the person enters a customs clearance point in the prescribed vehicle.".

-Phase 3 Feature Pre-shipment Import and Export Declaration Cargo Report (replacing cargo manifests and advance cargo information) (TDEC) Air Cargo Sea Cargo Land Cargo Amendment Amendment allowed Reasonable or genuin of arrival or departure e amendment allowe after the actual time Government Fee SW service fee to be decided, subject to costing exercise TDEC levy as at present exercise to be decided, sub Payment (a) Time • On submission of TDEC or within 14 days after shipment On submission of Cargo Report (b) Method Pay via SW using credit card or other electronic payment methods, or via VASPs • ng credit card or of ds, or via VASPs ther electronic IT Requirement Computer and mobile devices with web browser and document viewer Printer for printing electronic copies of permit (if applicable)
+Phase 3 Feature Pre-shipment Import and Export Declaration Cargo Report (replacing cargo manifests and advance cargo information) (TDEC) Air Cargo Sea Cargo Land Cargo Amendment ent allowed before submission deadline le or genuine amendment allowed within 14 days after the actual time or departure Government Fee SW service fee to be decided, subject to costing exercise TDEC levy as at present SW service fee to be decided, subject to costing exercise Existing free service may remain, subject to policy review Payment (a) Time • On submission of TDEC or within 14 days after shipment On submission of Cargo Report (b) Method Pay via SW using credit card or other electronic payment methods, or via VASPs • ng credit card or of ds, or via VASPs ther electronic IT Requirement Computer and mobile devices with web browser and document viewer Printer for printing electronic copies of permit (if applicable)